The Renny Link

-So it becomes correspondingly less surprising that Robert & Margaret Findlay's sixth and most successful son Peter (1777-1855) should have been baptised as William Renny Findlay, after his Uncle William Renny, who was probably his godfather.
+So it becomes correspondingly less surprising that the sixth son of Robert & Margaret Findlay's fifth and most successful son Peter (1777-1855) should have been baptised as William Renny Findlay, after his Uncle William Renny, who was probably his godfather.

 Peter's elder son, also named Peter (1800-1850), continued his father's linen drapery trade at 150 High Street, Arbroath, until 1842 when he became a partner with East India merchants Findlay, Monnet & Co.